Why I Chose the WRX |

-The exterior of the WRX Premium is kind of strange in that it is very understated overall, but also aggressive when you stop to look at some of the details.
-I wouldn't call it a beautiful car, but it is a good looking car.
+The exterior of the WRX Premium is kind of strange in that it is very understated overall, but also aggressive when you stop to look at the details.
+I wouldn't call it a beautiful car, but it is a good-looking car.
 The design is 5 years old at this point, but I think it's aged well.
 Sometimes when a car is nearing the end of its' production run, it looks dated, but I don't feel that that's the case here.

 The classic WRX hood scoop certainly isn't understated but always welcome.
 I really like the vents behind the front wheels as well.
 It's the kind of detail that you might not notice at first, but it does a really good job of indicating what the nature of the car is without shouting about it.
 Other aggressive details are the quad exhaust and rear diffuser at the back.
 Again, understated, but signals the car's intentions.

-The only gripe that I have with the exterior is the halogen high-beams, low-beams, c-lights, and fog lights.
-I hate the yellow look of halogen bulbs, especially in 2020.
-Upgrading to the WRX Limited gets you LED lights, but I didn't feel it was worth spending an additional couple thousand dollars just for LEDs, especially when I don't care at all about any of the other options that come in the Limited package.
+The only gripe that I have with the exterior is the halogen high beams, low beams, c-lights, and fog lights.
+In 2020, halogen is just a no from me, dawg.
+Upgrading to the WRX Limited gets you LED lights, but I didn't feel it was worth spending an additional couple thousand dollars just for LEDs, especially when I don't care at all about any of the other features that come with the Limited package.
 I do plan on replacing the halogen bulbs with LEDs, but the annoying thing is that swapping them all to LED requires buying 8 different LED bulbs (compared to 4 in the FR-S), which costs $200 or more depending on which ones you get.

 THOUGHTS AFTER THE FIRST 2000 MILES |